 Tupiniquim and Guarani

-• Under implementation: programs specified in the Basic Environmental Plan of the Estrada de Ferro Vitória-Minas (EFVM) railway.
+- Under implementation: programs specified in the Basic Environmental Plan of the Estrada de Ferro Vitória-Minas (EFVM) railway.

 In Canada, Vale, through Vale Base Metals, engages with the following Indigenous Peoples:

-• Manitoba/Thompson: Nisichawayasihk Cree Nation (NCN), Tataskwayak Cree Nation (TCN), Manitoba Métis Federation.
+- Manitoba/Thompson: Nisichawayasihk Cree Nation (NCN), Tataskwayak Cree Nation (TCN), Manitoba Métis Federation.

 Information on relationship communities is constantly updated depending on new operations, projects or identification of communities close to Vale's activities.

-90 Traditional Communities in Brazil and 1 in Chile
+92 Traditional Communities in Brazil and 1 in Chile

-• 1 riverside community in Maranhão.
+- 1 riverside community in Maranhão;

-• 6 Geraizeiras communities in Minas Gerais
+- 6 Geraizeiras communities in Minas Gerais;

-• 22 Peoples and Communities of Ancestral Religious Tradition of African Origin (PCTRAMA) in Rio de Janeiro and Minas Gerais.
+- 21 Peoples and Communities of Ancestral Religious Tradition of African Origin (PCTRAMA), in Minas Gerais (our relationship with this community began after the dam collapse in Brumadinho).

 Our Approach